Fast Eddys

-Fast Eddys Cafe was a fast food and restaurant chain that primarily operated in Perth, Western Australia and also briefly in Adelaide, South Australia, Cairns, Queensland, Melbourne, Victoria, as well as in New South Wales.
+Fast Eddys was a fast food and restaurant chain that primarily operated in Perth, Western Australia, and also briefly in Adelaide, South Australia, Cairns, Queensland, Melbourne, Victoria, as well as in New South Wales.
 Fast Eddys was most notable at the time of its establishment for being one of the few Perth restaurants open 24 hours a day, 7 days a week including public holidays.

 In May 2019, the final remaining Perth CBD location closed after 41 years in business.

 Style

 The restaurants were split up into two sections, a sit-down table service restaurant and a take away section.
 The take away section has similar food to the restaurant experience, however it is less expensive and tailored for the take-away market.
-The restaurants are decorated with various historic memorabilia such as old advertising signs and number plates.
+The restaurants were decorated with various historic memorabilia such as old advertising signs and number plates.

-The flagship burger was the EddyBurger.
+The flagship burger was the Eddy Burger.
 Other items included the Cop-the-Lot Burger, the Steakburger and the Super Hotdog.
 The restaurant also served all day breakfast items.